 Parramatta’s Lunar New Year celebration is a great few hours for the whole family!
 It showcases the beautiful and colourful traditions of South East Asian culture, with plenty of food, performances, free activities and a fireworks finale.
-Lunar New Year is an annual community festival to mark the New Year in the Chinese, Vietnamese and Korean Calendars, which starts on 5th February.
+Lunar New Year is an annual community festival to mark the New Year in the Chinese, Vietnamese and Korean Calendars, which starts this year on 25th January.

 What’s On Offer at Parramatta’s Lunar New Year Celebration

 Experience traditional and contemporary performances on the main stage, including:

 - Sydney Yun Yee Tong Dragon and Lion Dance

 - Internationally-renowned Nanjan and Pan Korean Percussion group who are set to bring Korea’s traditional performing arts to life on stage